epiforecasts/ringbp/README.md

 # Wuhan novel coronavirus analysis

 ## Master to-do list
-- [ ] Put together/acquire time series of cases for Wuhan outbreak
+- [ ] Put together/acquire time series of cases for Wuhan outbreak (Take from alreafdy collated time series (Sunky?))
 - [ ] Source new parameter values for branching process model based on SARS/flu (see parameters in table below)
+- [ ] Find nice way to link theta value to chosen incubation period estimation
+- [ ] Find nice way to summarise how controllable outbreak with given parameters is (prob of extinction within certain period?)
 - [ ] Run simulations
 - [ ] Write up
 - [ ] Publish somewhere (need to decide where, blog? letter to journal? paper?)